release-it/release-it/docs/gitlab-releases.md

 ## Private CA Authority

-If you're running your own GitLab instance with an HTTPS certificate issued by a private certificate Authority, you can specify the root CA certificate with `certificateAuthorityFile`, for example:
+If you're running your own GitLab instance with an HTTPS certificate issued by a private certificate Authority, you can specify the root CA certificate with `certificateAuthorityFile` or `certificateAuthorityFileRef`, for example:

 ```json
 {